jcarletto27/cncjs-pendant-ps3/README.md

 sudo node-install -v 8.17.0
 ```

-## Clone and install cncjs-pendant-ps3
+## Install cncjs-pendant-ps3

-Do the following to clone and install the cncjs-pendant-ps3 software:
+Do the following to install the cncjs-pendant-ps3 software:

 <!--